Frequently Asked Questions Expand All

 Article continues below

-Last reviewed: July 2018
+Last reviewed: February 2020

-Copyright 2020 by the American College of Obstetricians and Gynecologists.
+Copyright 2022 by the American College of Obstetricians and Gynecologists.
+All rights reserved.
 Read copyright and permissions information.

-This information is designed as an educational aid to patients and sets forth current information and opinions related to women's health.
-It is not intended as a statement of the standard of care, nor does it comprise all proper treatments or methods of care.
-It is not a substitute for a treating clinician’s independent professional judgment.
+This information is designed as an educational aid for the public.
+It offers current information and opinions related to women's health.
+It is not intended as a statement of the standard of care.
+It does not explain all of the proper treatments or methods of care.
+It is not a substitute for the advice of a physician.
 Read ACOG’s complete disclaimer.